Crimes of Extortion

 The word “maliciously” was not defined in section 836.05 or chapter 836.
 The standard jury noted that different courts had used different definitions of the word.
 See Fla.
 Std.
 Jury Instr.
 (Crim.)
 8.23.

-The debate was settled by the Florida Supreme Court by finding that legal malice was required, but actual malice was not.
+The debate was settled by the Florida Supreme Court, which found that legal malice was required but not actual malice.

 Additionally, Courts have found that the extortion statute prohibits only those utterances or communications that constitute malicious threats to do injury to another’s person, reputation, or property.
 Additionally, the threats must be made with the intent to extort money or the intent to compel another to act or refrain from acting against his will.
 See Id. (citing Carricarte v.
 State, 384 So.2d 1261 (Fla.1980)).

-The statute of limitations for crimes of extortion charged under Florida Statute Section 836.05, a second-degree felony, is three years.
+The statute of limitations for extortion crimes charged under Florida Statute Section 836.05, a second-degree felony, is three years.

 Cyberextortion Crimes in Florida